yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 Virtualization technology has matured a lot in the past few years.
 The two biggest features are KVM (Kernel-based Virtual Machine) and PCIe-Passthrough.
 KVM allows near-native usage of the CPU, while PCIe-Passthrough allows *native* usage of the PCI device by the guest.
 If you passthrough a graphics card, it will even allow you to do gaming, HDMI/DisplayPort audio, etc at full speed.
 Furthermore, this features allows you to pass through ethernet cards and USB controllers.

+## Don't Forget
+Don't forget to edit osk.cfg to change the secret key.
+I can't post it on Github for legal reasons.

 ## Prerequisites
 You will need a Mac in order to download and create the install image.
 You should probably also use the Mac if you are using Clover configurator.